cyclus/cyclus/doc/domain_model_document/institution.rst

 Acting further in the role of facility manager, institutions are also the natural entity to govern the building of new facilities and decommissioning of old facilities.
+These decisions are made at the beginning of a time step during the :ref:`build_phase`.
 Accordingly, institutions have a set of facilities which they are able to build and can respond to requests for new builds given a demand.
 For example, a institution that can build power reactors can respond to a request to build new electrical generation capacity.
+Similarly, the institutions are in charge of handling issues related to building decommissioning during the :ref:`decommission_phase`.